DHIRAVIYASUNDARAM/DS_JAVA_MODULE-10/Ex21-Left Subtree of a Binary Tree.md

 /*
 Program to construct a binary tree from given level order input and count the number of nodes in the left subtree of the root node.
-Developed by: SINGAMALA VENKATA SAI KUMAR REDDY
+Developed by: DHIRAVIYA S
-RegisterNumber: 212223230208
+RegisterNumber:  212223040041
 */
 import java.util.*;